About the author

 Whichever documentary film grants for women you choose to apply for, Wrapbook is here to help with the next steps.
 We’ve helped thousands of projects gain real-time insights into spend, delight their crews, and wrap faster.

-Plus, with our blog’s ever-expanding knowledge base, information on how to make a documentary, a docuseries, or finding more ways to fund your film is just a click away!
+Plus, with our blog’s ever-expanding knowledge base, information on how to make a documentary, a docuseries, or finding more ways to finance your film is just a click away!